AmitabhaR/Heavy-Engine/README.md

 For protection from decompilation , you can use Esiriz .NET Reactor for encryting / encoding the source code .
 This is only for official purposes only.

 # Notice
-We are not providing the source code of FileZip and GameBuilder because according to the terms and conditions of the FileZip software , the software is free but not be shared it's source code .
+1.We are not providing the source code of FileZip and GameBuilder because according to the terms and conditions of the FileZip software , the software is free but not be shared it's source code .
 GameBuilder also contains the same license.
+2.We are providing the bos compiler with x64 Optimized executable , if you need to make one , please prefer microsoft compilers.

 Release Version : 2.0 Beta 1.1